pmunts/libsimpleio/attic/elements/README.md

 well as native Linux, native MacOS and native Windows platforms.

-Here are some *Visual Studio 2022* project templates and example projects for developing platform neutral .Net 7 applications using the `libsimpleio` and `libremoteio` library packages published on [NuGet](https://www.nuget.org).
+Here are some *Visual Studio 2022* project templates and example projects for developing platform neutral .Net console applications using the `libsimpleio` and `libremoteio` library packages published on [NuGet](https://www.nuget.org).